-How to promote a corporate event with ADVs
+How to promote a Corporate event with ADVs: 10 things you need to do!

 In this article we discuss how to promote a corporate event with paid campaigns.